radixdlt/rola-examples/README.md

 ### 6-7) dApp backend verifies the proof using ROLA

-After the dApp frontend sends the signed challenge to the dApp backend, the ROLA verification flow starts.
+After the dApp frontend sends the signed challenge to the dApp backend, the ROLA verification flow starts shown in the diagram below:

 ![ROLA Flow](docs/verification-flow.png "ROLA verification flow")

 **1. Claim challenge**

 The first step in the verification process is to check if the challenge provided in the request body is valid.
 The challenge should exist as an entry in the challenge store.
-In our example the challenge store is a simple in-memory map that stores unclaimed challenges.
-If the challenge exists in the store, get and delete that challenge entry then proceed to the next step.
+In our example, the challenge store is a simple in-memory map that stores unclaimed challenges.
+If the challenge exists in the store, `get` and `delete` that challenge entry then proceed to the next step.

 ```typescript
 // A simple in-memory store for challenges.
 A database should be used in production.